Hericium erinaceus: Culinary

 The edible fruiting bodies are common in gourmet cooking, with young specimens considered the best.
 Alongside shiitake (Lentinus edodes) and oyster (Pleurotus ostreatus) mushrooms, H. erinaceus is used as a specialty mushroom in recipes.

 H. erinaceus fruiting bodies contain 57% carbohydrates (8% as dietary fiber), 4% fat, and 22% protein.

+H. erinaceuss "meaty" texture perception has led to its exploration as a potential meat alternative to steak, either by itself or in combination with soy-based meat analogues.

 Traditional and contemporary uses

-Used in traditional Chinese medicine for centuries, H. erinaceus is commonly marketed as a dietary supplement, but lacks sufficient scientific evidence for safety or effectiveness, and quality can vary due to inconsistent processing and labeling.
+Used in traditional Chinese medicine for centuries, H. erinaceus is commonly marketed as a dietary supplement for its purported benefits to memory, but lacks sufficient scientific evidence for safety or effectiveness, and quality can vary due to inconsistent processing and labeling.

 Though it is a generally safe edible mushroom, its efficacy and specific active compounds remain unconfirmed in vivo.